ispyhumanfly/girlmerry-cli/README.md

 # girlmerry-cli
-A command-line driven product aggregator for the www.girlmerry.com online fashion clothing wholesale store.
+A command-line interface to the www.girlmerry.com online fashion clothing wholesale store.

 # Synopsis
-Put simply, the girlmerry-cli is a non-blocking and multi-threaded product aggregator.
-It renders real-time and easy to understand result lists to your console.
-Alternatively you may export your result lists to common file formats such as JSON, XML and CSV.
+The girlmerry-cli is a non-blocking and multi-threaded product page aggregator.
+Its primary purpose is to render near realtime and easy to understand results to the console.
+Alternatively, you may export your result lists to common file formats such as JSON, XML and CSV.

 ## Usage